 - The college is a single institution on two campuses — one in Annapolis, Maryland, and the other in Santa Fe, New Mexico.
 Students are free to transfer between the two campuses from year to year, and about 25% of them take advantage of this opportunity.

 - Despite its name, St. John’s has no religious affiliation or nature.
-It was chartered in Annapolis in 1784; the current academic program was introduced there in 1937.
+It was founded in Annapolis in 1696, making it the third oldest college in the United States.
 The Santa Fe campus opened in 1964.

 - Students at St. John’s — “Johnnies” — are curious, thoughtful, imaginative, intense, dedicated to learning, and lovers of good talk.
 The latest edition of Colleges That Change Lives notes, “You won’t find a college cafeteria anywhere where eavesdropping is more fun.”